Multi-Agent Coordination Fluid Flow Modeling and Experimental Evaluation: Introduction

 \subsection{Contributions}

-This work proposes a novel approach for safe and resilient coordination of multiple agent teams moving collectively in a shared motion environment.
-By drawing inspiration from the available ideal fluid flow models, each team considers its agents as cooperative and treat them as particles of a ideal fluid flow field whereas the other teams' agents are considered as singular points in the field.
-To ensure inter-agent collision avoidance and safely wrap the non-cooperative agents, the cooperative agents slide along the streamlines of an ideal fluid flow field.
-This proposed approach will be experimentally validated using crazyflie quadcopters in an indoor flight space.
-Compared to the existing literature and the authors' previous work this paper offers the following key contributions: \begin{itemize} \item While the experimental evaluation of fluid flow navigation previously tested in the presence of a single failed quadcopter in Ref. \cite{romano2022quadrotor}, we model and experimentally validate fluid flow navigation of a multi-agent system in the presence of multiple non-concurrent failures and obstacles with arbitrary sizes and geometries.
+This work presents a novel approach to ensuring the safe and resilient coordination of multiple agent teams moving collectively in a shared motion environment.
+Drawing inspiration from ideal fluid-flow models, each team treats its agents as cooperative particles within an ideal fluid-flow field while considering other teams' agents as singular points in the field.
+To ensure inter-agent collision avoidance and safely wrap the non-cooperative agents, the cooperative agents slide along the streamlines of an ideal fluid-flow field.
+The proposed approach will be experimentally validated using Crazyflie quadcopters in an indoor flight space.
+Compared to existing literature and the authors' previous work, this paper offers the following key contributions:

+\textbf{Contribution 1:} The work extends the experimental evaluation of navigation presented in~\cite{romano2022quadrotor}, which investigated a single failed quadcopter, by modeling and experimentally validating navigation in multi-agent systems in the presence of multiple non-concurrent failures and obstacles with arbitrary sizes and geometries.

 \textbf{Contribution 2:} The proposed navigation approach establishes a novel paradigm for collision avoidance, wherein: (i) each obstacle is treated as a rigid body whose boundary is determined by a streamline enclosing it; and (ii) collision avoidance is ensured by defining agents desired trajectories along the streamlines that safely wrap obstacles.

 \textbf{Contribution 3:} The work models and experimentally validates navigation for multiple agent teams simultaneously coordinating within a shared motion space.
 In particular, this work presents algorithmic approaches for navigation in the presence of stationary and dynamic obstacles, encompassing various situations such as Stationary Non-Concurrent Failures (SNCF), Time-Varying Non-Cooperative (TVNC), Time-Varying Cooperative (TVC), and Stationary Obstacle-Laden Environments (SOLE) containing many obstacles with arbitrary sizes and geometries that are randomly distributed.

 \textbf{Contribution 4:} The proposed SOLE fluid-flow navigation approach applies the existing mesh generation techniques \cite{hoffmann1993computational}, mainly used in computational fluid dynamics, to convert a highly-constrained motion space, populated with a random number of obstacles of arbitrary size and geometry into an obstacle-free planning space, and ensure collision avoidance by planning the agent coordination in the planning space.
 To the best of authors' knowledge, this is the first work that leverages computational fluid dynamics (CFD) mesh generation principles to ensure collision-free multi-agent coordination within a highly-constrained motion environment.